JaafarMehrez/HaskFell/README.md

-# HaFocksell
+# HaskFell
-Implementaion of the Hartree-Fock method using Haskell, a method for approximately solving electronic many-body systems.
-This code is still under developemnt.
+I am back to using Haskell and this repo is for my own testing with simple implementaion of the Hartree-Fock method.